RokLenarcic/clj-rest-client/README.md

 [clj-rest-client "1.0.0"]
 ```

-In your namespace add dependency:
+In your namespace add the dependency:

 ```clojure
 (ns example.core